Maranatha Siyakatala Youth Centre.

 Activities and programmes

-Activities arranged for the children include dance lessons, cricket lessons, football training, music and singing tuition, drama classes, scouts, swimming lessons, and reading therapy.
+Activities arranged for the children include cricket lessons, football training, dancing, music and singing, swimming lessons and reading therapy.
 Children are also encouraged to take part in outreach initiatives to strengthen their own sense of generosity.
-All children receive counselling and they have internal educational, life skills, sports and devotions based programmes.
-It is a full-time home for children who have all endured extreme abuse and trauma, many having spent time living or working on the street having fled their circumstances.
-They operate 365 days a year with children at the centre over all school holiday periods.
+All children receive counselling, and they have internal educational, developmental and recreational programmes.
+It is a full-time home for children who have survived neglect, abuse and traumatic experiences that are seen as being in need of care and protection.
+They operate 365 days a year.

 Education pathways

 The children attend various schools and educational establishments throughout Port Elizabeth / Gqeberha including those for children with specific learning disabilities requiring specialised support and more vocational led pathways.
 The project continues to have numerous successes with their approach to residential care.
-The General Manager of the project is Dr Trudi Basson who continues to oversee the organisation that she founded 20 years ago.
-The organisation also has a farm area, vegetable tunnels project and poultry breeding with plans to branch out into the rural areas with a view of targeting communities that have very limited access to resources.
+The General Manager of the project is Dr Trudi Basson who continues to oversee the organisation that she founded over 20 years ago.
+The organisation has a farm area, vegetable tunnels project and poultry breeding where young people have also been able to develop vocational and artisan skills.
+They also branched out into the rural areas with a view of targeting communities that have very limited access to resources.